GuanceCloud/guance-docs/docs/en/integrations/huawei_gaussdb_for_mysql.md

 ### Installation script

-> Tip：Please prepare Huawei AK that meets the requirements in advance（For simplicity's sake,，You can directly grant the global read-only permission`ReadOnlyAccess`）
+> Tip：Please prepare HUAWEI CLOUD AK that meets the requirements in advance（For simplicity's sake,，You can directly grant the global read-only permission`ReadOnlyAccess`）

-To synchronize the monitoring data of  GaussDB for MySQL , we install the corresponding collection script：「观测云集成（华为云-CBR采集）」(ID：`guance_huaweicloud_ddm_gaussdb_mysql`)
+To synchronize the monitoring data of  GaussDB for MySQL , we install the corresponding collection script：「Guance Integration（HUAWEI CLOUD-CBRCollect）」(ID：`guance_huaweicloud_ddm_gaussdb_mysql`)

-Click 【Install】 and enter the corresponding parameters: Huawei AK, Huawei account name.
+Click 【Install】 and enter the corresponding parameters: HUAWEI CLOUD AK, HUAWEI CLOUD account name.

 tap【Deploy startup Script】，The system automatically creates `Startup` script sets，And automatically configure the corresponding startup script。